-Based on your recent request and Yogi Kwong Engineers, LLC's (YKE) sea cliff evaluation in support of a planning study at the McCully property, more specifically identified as preliminary geotechnical opinions in support of the planning study.
+Based on your recent request and Yogi Kwong Engineers, LLC's (YKE) sea cliff evaluation in support of a planning study at the McCully property, more specifically identified as TMK: 2-9-003: 013, 029 and 060, Wailea, South Hilo, Hawaii, below is a brief summary of our preliminary geotechnical opinions in support of the planning study.
 Our services are performed based on our earlier proposal to Mr. James McCully.